gotwig/draganddrool/README.md

 Drag and Drool is based on https://github.com/ducksboard/gridster.js, and combines it with PHP and modern

-HTML5 technics, to offer a seamless management for your images, texts and quotes, in organized in 2D Boxes.
+HTML5 technics, to offer a seamless management for your images, texts and quotes, in organized 2D Boxes.

 ============================================================
                         INSTALLATION
                     (batteries included)

                 Requirements:   MySQl + PHP5

-                Not tested for Internet Explorer support.

     1. Clone the repository onto your webserver.
     2. Import the file draganddrool.sql into one MySQL database.